+SLIDE 5

-Today, we will cover amendments to establish the Carbon Abatement Integrity Committee. and adjust newness for research and development participants.
-And the presentation today will cover what the Carbon Abatement Integrity Committee is, how the Carbon Abatement Integrity Committee is different from the Emissions Reduction Assurance Committee.
-The newness provisions that are outlined in the bill, and a question and answer session.
+Today, we will cover amendments to establish the Carbon Abatement Integrity Committee, and adjust newness for research and development participants.
+And the presentation today will cover; what the Carbon Abatement Integrity Committee is, how the Carbon Abatement Integrity Committee is different from the Emissions Reduction Assurance Committee, the newness provisions that are outlined in the bill, and a question and answer session.

+SLIDE 6

 Before we begin, please note this disclaimer.
-We will be explaining the intent behind the legislation from a policy perspective and this does not constitute legal advice.
+We will be explaining the intent behind the legislation from a policy perspective, and this does not constitute legal advice.
 We recommend you seek your own legal advice or other professional advice as needed.

+SLIDE 7

 I'll start with a very brief background before we get into the details, because there may be some people not so familiar with the scheme with us.

-The Australian Carbon Credit Unit Scheme is a voluntary scheme that provides incentives for organisations and individuals to adopt new practises and technologies to reduce emissions or store cabin.
+The Australian Carbon Credit Unit Scheme is a voluntary scheme that provides incentives for organisations and individuals to adopt new practises and technologies to reduce emissions or store carbon.